AbhijeetWaghmare/ml-project/Readme.md

 # Mysql
 - import StudentPerformance.csv (download from kaggle.com )

+# Data Ingestion
 - connect to mysql->train test split in dataIngestion file
+- use pandas library to create dataFrame and save it by exporting it to csv.

+# DVC (Data version control)